2martens/ChangelogPIP/README.md

 Version notes
 -------------

-The currently available source code represents an beta-version of ChangelogPIP.
+The currently available source code represents the final version of ChangelogPIP.

 Contribution
 ------------